-E2.90 Referencing APTA Guideline TS 33.3.2 Steering Wheel, General:
+E2.103 Referencing APTA Guideline TS 33.3.2 Steering Wheel, General:

-- (a) The steering wheel diameter shall be approximately 18-20 inches; the rim diameter shall be 1⁄2 inch to 11⁄2 inch and shaped for firm grip with comfort for long periods of time.
-The steering wheel shall be a hard molded anti-vandal surface. - (b) Steering wheel spokes and wheel thickness shall ensure visibility of the dashboard so that vital instrumentation is clearly visible at center neutral position (within the range of a 95th-percentile male, as described in SAE 1050a, Sections 4.2.2 and 4.2.3).
-Placement of steering column must be as far forward as possible, but either in line with or behind the instrument cluster.

-E2.91 Referencing APTA Guideline TS 33.3.3 Steering Column Tilt:

-(a) The steering column shall have full tilt capability with an adjustment range of no less than 40 degrees from the vertical and easily adjustable by the operator.
+- (a) The steering wheel diameter shall be approximately 18-20 inches; the rim diameter shall be 1⁄4 inch to 11⁄4 inch and shaped for firm grip with comfort for long periods of time.
+The steering wheel shall be a hard molded anti-vandal surface. - (b) Steering wheel spokes and wheel thickness shall ensure visibility of the dashboard so that vital instrumentation is clearly visible at center neutral position (within the range of a 95thpercentile male, as described in SAE 1050a, Sections 4.2.2 and 4.2.3).
+Placement of steering column must be as far forward as possible, but either in line with or behind the instrument cluster. - E2.104 Referencing APTA Guideline TS 33.3.3 Steering Column Tilt: - (a) The steering column shall have full tilt capability with an adjustment range of no less than 40 degrees from the vertical and easily adjustable by the operator and shall be accessible by a 5th percentile female and 95th percentile male.
+Driver's knees shall not contact wheel spokes at any adjustment.

-E2.92 Referencing APTA Guideline TS 33.3.4 Steering Wheel Telescopic Adjustment:
+E2.105 Referencing APTA Guideline TS 33.3.4 Steering Wheel Telescopic Adjustment: